fission/blog.fission.io/content/posts/github_action.md

 Hello World!
 ```

-# CD workflow with Fission action
+# CD workflow with Fission Action

-The next step is to automate the deployment of function to a cluster on every push.
-For this we will use a Fission action based workflow.
-If you are interested in details of Fission action you can continue or you can skip to next sub-section of building workflow with Fission GitHub action.
+The next step is to automate the deployment of the function to a cluster on every push.
+For this we will use a workflow that is based on a Fission action.

 ## Understanding Fission GitHub Action

-Fission GitHub action is a container which has a Kubectl CLI, Kubeconfig template & Fission CLI built into it.
-The default entrypoint populates the Kubeconfig template based on environment variables and then runs the `fission spec apply` command.
+First, a quick overview of what goes on behind the scenes of the Fission GitHub Action.
+The Fission Action is a container which has a Kubectl CLI, Kubeconfig template & Fission CLI built into it.
+The default entrypoint populates the Kubeconfig template based on the environment variables and then runs the fission spec apply command.

-## Building workflow with Fission action
+## Building a workflow with the Fission GitHub Action

-Now using this action - let's build a simple workflow which will apply functions if there is a push event.
-The workflow is defined in `.github/main.workflow` file in same repository as code.
-You can check out more details and options of GitHub workflow [here](https://developer.github.com/actions/managing-workflows/workflow-configuration-options/)
+Now using this Action - let’s build a simple workflow which will be triggered once there’s a code push and deploy/apply the functions.
+The workflow is defined in .github/main.workflow file in the same repository as code.
+You can check out more details and [options of GitHub workflow here](https://developer.github.com/actions/managing-workflows/workflow-configuration-options/)

 ```
 workflow "Fission CD" {